anna-marie-vos/PHPChatbot/README.md

 * then copy it to the usr/bin file: `sudo cp ngrok /usr/bin/`
 * then in terminal: `ngrok` and you'll get the info about ngrok.
 * to serve the localhost type in terminal: `ngrok http 8000` this makes the localhost live.
+* facebook messenger needs https, so be sure to use the https link